Landscapes in Lightroom: The Essential Step-by-Step Guide

 DNG sample files available for download

 Here it is!
-The third edition of my ebook, Landscapes in Lightroom: The Essential Step-by-Step Guide, is now available.
+The third edition of my course Landscapes in Lightroom: The Essential Step-by-Step Guide is now available.
 This new edition is revised and updated for Lightroom Classic CC, and includes a brand new example where I take you step-by-step through processing a Milky Way photograph, plus six new videos about the Range Mask, the Profile Browser, fixing coma, removing color fringing around stars, and more.

 Of course this new version still has all the features that made the first two editions so popular.
 First, you can download the original Raw files used as examples in the ebook, and then follow along with each step yourself – just as if you were attending one of my workshops.

 Second, when you purchase the ebook you get exclusive access to 17 videos demonstrating different aspects of Lightroom’s Develop Module, like the Adjustment Brush, Spot Removal Tool, Point Curve, HDR Merge, Panorama Merge, performing advanced retouching, and much more.
 It’s great to read about a tool or technique; it’s even better to watch a demonstration, and then try it yourself on the same image.

 And third, there's the PDF ebook itself.
 This includes nine examples, where I take you step-by-step through processing each image in Lightroom.
 You’ll get to see my workflow in action, with a variety of images – high contrast, low contrast, color, black and white, HDR merge, panorama, and even a Milky Way photograph.
 You’ll learn many specific techniques and tips, but perhaps more importantly, you’ll gain insight into the decision-making process that so many photographers struggle with.
 How much contrast is enough?
 How far can you push the saturation without making the image look garish or fake?
 What’s the right white balance?